teaching-sessions/vuact-study-group/lessons/week-2-foundation.md

 To cover key topics that will serve as a foundation to all skills required to be proficient in font-end frameworks.

+## Key Learning Objectives

+1. Understand what concepts yield us the best bang for our buck
+2. Cover key JS/TS topics that will be required for React and Vue
+3. Discuss reoccurring patterns that present themselves in component based frameworks

 ## Overview

 It's all just HTML, CSS, and JavaScript at the end of the day.